 I already mentioned where i started the trail of thousand origami cranes, and if you read between the lines, you may know why too.
 It has to make sense at the end.
+Have you ever read “Hansel and Gretel” by the Brothers Grimm?
 Since i’m based in Bonn, there are a handful of countries in my reach, just by taking the train.
 Deciding where to fold my origami cranes is limited by this.
 I’m not going to fly far away without your support finding a sponsor.
 I would like to do it everywhere.

-I was geography student at university and like to travel with meaning behind it.
-I wanted to have a feeling for the origin of Jessica Clements, her place on planet earth, and from where she got there, to see parts of the bigger picture, and to demystify Jessica Clements a little bit.
+I was a geography student at the University of Bonn, and like to travel with meaning behind it.
+For example, in 2007, i went twice to “the Harz” to learn more about mining and water management via a “Geländepraktikum” by Peter Welke, which were a lot of fun.
+This time, i wanted to have a feeling for the origin of Jessica Clements, her place on planet earth, and from where she got there, to see parts of the bigger picture, and to demystify Jessica Clements a little bit.
 Since this is better than nothing, i’m good with it, and i can move on.
 When i understand someone, i can let the person go more easily.
 This is just how my brain works.
 It predicts the future with the input i gathered, and since it’s real life, the outcome gives me most of the time room to say good bye.

 Maybe the world is bad, but the people in Dublin i met last week were nice to me.
 Before my trip, i have read horror stories about thieves and violence, but i had a pleasant stay in the capital of Ireland.
 Although seven days don’t say much.
 And since i’m not going out at night, i missed the other part of each day too.
 Some people took a break to say hi, without even knowing me, just because i was there folding origami cranes.
 They have made my day.
 It was windy and it rained a lot, but i still got 706 of them done on my Dublin journey.